-Luigi, the pizzeria owner who teaches rhythm, is a favorite in the KC & Friends world.
+Luigi, the pizzeria owner who teaches rhythm with our Pizza for the People approach, is a favorite in the KC & Friends world.

 My teacher thought he had taught it to me, but I didn’t understand and I was too scared to tell him otherwise.

 So I knew black notes went faster and whole notes were longer and I had a good ear, so I’d get my teacher to play the song and I’d repeat it.
 I was able to sneak right under his nose not having learned rhythm, while he just continued making the concepts more and more complicated.